ekataglobal/solrcloud_manager/README.md

 * Config sets available, and used
 * All collections and replicas, with the current state of each

+**clusterhealth**
+Runs a series of checks intended to spot problems in your current cluster state.

 **waitactive**:
 This command returns when all replicas for the given node are active.
 Useful as a mechanism for delaying other actions.
 For example, preventing a rolling restart from overstepping your replication factor.